Men of War: Red Tide

 Men of War: Red Tide (Чёрные бушлаты, or Black Jackets) is a real-time strategy and real-time tactics video game and expansion pack to the game Men of War, developed in partnership with Best Way by Digitalmindsoft and published by 1C Company.
 Game concept and scenario are elaborated by Alexander Zorich, modern Russian writer and scenarist.
 The game's single player focuses on the Soviet Naval Infantry of the Black Sea Fleet during the Crimean campaign.
 The arsenals of two more countries, Italy and Romania, are also introduced to the series.

 Gameplay

 Most of the gameplay features from the first Men Of War were reused in Red Tide, with several small bug fixes and tweaks to make it more enjoyable.
 In campaign mode, missions are generally longer and more difficult than the ones in its predecessor.

 The Soviet Union is the only playable faction in campaign mode.
 Other factions (Italy, Germany and Romania) can be used in the editor.
 The editor is only accessible through some work with the games files.
 Red Tide does not include a multiplayer mode however.
-Men Of War: Red Tide features one of the largest campaigns in the series with a total of 28 missions divided into 6 campaigns.
+The game features one of the largest campaigns in the series with a total of 28 missions divided into 6 campaigns.
 There is also a large historical encyclopedia with information on the Black Sea Fleet and the battles for Odessa, Sevastopol, etc.